StarPlayrX/Virtual-Multi-Mouse/README.md

 # Multi-Mouse MM 🐭👾🖲️

-## Take full control over your trackballs, spinners and other mice
+## Take full control over your trackballs, spinners and other event-mouse's (mice)

 ### For Batocera v35 or later with RetroArch